 Like any major academic institution, the Higher School of Economics offers teaching in both traditional educational programmes and various shorter formats.
 The Summer University which began two years ago and gives students from other universities the chance to attend additional courses during the summer vacation, falls into the second category.
 It provides opportunities to study with particular professors and helps students decide how to pursue their academic interests in the future.

 Since 2013, the German Academic Exchange Service (DAAD) has cooperated with HSE.
 This year, a record number of scholarship places will be available for German students to study in HSE short-term programmes through the Go East initiative.

-HSE Extreme Sports Club invites students, lecturers, and graduates of all HSE campuses as well as their families and friends to spend a week in Finland from 31st January to 6th February 2016.
-Finland is a great destination if you enjoy snowboarding, ice fishing and other winter activities.
-Registration is open until December 31.
+HSE Extreme Sports Club invites students, lecturers, and graduates of all HSE campuses as well as their families and friends to spend a week in Sochi from 14th to 20th March 2016.
+Registration is open until February 21st.

 For the past semester, Alis Endres, an undergraduate student in Business and Economics from Germany, has been studying at HSE in the Faculty of World Economy and International Affairs.
 As she completes her semester, Alis talks about what brought her to Russia, her experience in Moscow and her plans for the future.

 Since 2016 HSE Psychological Counseling Centre will work at 12 Malaya Pionerskaya Ulitsa, Room 547-551 (metro station ‘Paveletskaya’).
 Due to the relocation, the Centre will be closed on December 28-31.
 Consultations will resume on January 11.